-Updated February 10, 2021.
+Updated March 22nd, 2022.
 First published March 19, 2019.

 Revamp the way you administer employee surveys with some of the following best practices and new trends:

-Ensure anonymity (and communicate to staff).
-Your employees are more inclined to offer deep and honest feedback when it is anonymous.
+Ensure anonymity (and communicate to staff) - Your employees are more inclined to offer deep and honest feedback when it is anonymous.

 Break it into sections - Divide the survey into pages and categories; the less scrolling, the more responses you will collect.